joelDeville/silent-stores/README.md

 To compile the test, use 'gcc -o ss -msse2 ss_test.c', as this will let the compiler know what specific target to compile for.

 For accurate benchmarking results, follow below details.
+Note: for anything involving CPUs (such as CPU 2 in the examples below), change it to be x-y where x-y is the range of CPUs you wish to shield

 Disable hyperthreading:
 - sudo bash -c "echo off > /sys/devices/system/cpu/smt/control"